charlesq34/pointnet-autoencoder/README.md

 Here we present code to build an autoencoder for point clouds, with <a href="https://github.com/charlesq34/pointnet">PointNet</a> encoder and various kinds of decoders.
 We train and test our autoencoder on the <a href="https://cs.stanford.edu/~ericyi/project_page/part_annotation/index.html" target="_blank">ShapeNetPart dataset</a>.

-## LICENCE
+## LICENSE
 This repository is licensed under MIT license.
-See the LICENCE file for detail.
+See the LICENSE file for detail.

 ## Installation
 We need TensorFlow (version>=1.4).